Why the route between Quebec and Montreal from Montreal is worth it

 Want to learn more about Ontario and the Montreal to Quebec City region?
 Explore the cities, each of which is different.
 The metropolitan city of Toronto is the largest city in the country.
 Montreal awaits you with a mix of French flair and British lifestyle.
 The capital Ottawa lures with world-class museums and the centers of power in Canada.
 Feel transported to 17th-century France in Quebec City.

-Nature in eastern Canada is also impressive.
-Follow the banks of the St. Lawrence River and discover a world that is more reminiscent of the sea and extends far into the continent.
-Experience the coastal landscapes, the river valleys that criss-cross the interior and the rolling hills of the Appalachian Mountains.
-Let yourself be impressed by the difference in tides in the Bay of Fundy.
+Be amazed by the tides in the Bay of Fundy.
 Enjoy the landscapes of Prince Edward Island.
-Explore the coastal and archipelago region in Nova Scotia.
-Explore one of the most beautiful coastal roads in Eastern Canada on Cape Breton Island: the Cabot Trail.
-Or look forward to the residents in the fishing villages of Newfoundland and Labrador.
-Their hospitality is what makes this region so welcoming.
+Discover the coastal and archipelago region of Nova Scotia.
+Explore a coastal road considered the most beautiful in Eastern Canada on Cape Breton Island: the Cabot Trail.
+Or enjoy the hospitality of the locals in the fishing villages of Newfoundland and Labrador.
+Their hospitality makes this region so inviting.

 Order the Travel Guide Canada - East Here *, which Monika publishes as a co-author.